 Housing Services - this section provides your housing management service and is your main point of contact.
-A team comprising a Housing Officer, 2 Housing Assistants and 1 Housing Admin Assistant is allocated to each geographical area.
-The teams are managed by the Senior Housing Officer and Housing Manager.
+The team comprises of the East and West Team, with a Housing Officer, Housing Assistant and Housing Admin Assistant allocated to each geographical area.
+The Allocations Team manages all new and relet properties and all re-housing registrations through Inverclyde Common Housing Register with a Housing Officer and Housing Assistants.
+The teams are managed by the Senior Housing Officer and Director of Housing.

-Maintenance & Development - The repairs team take repairs and issue orders to contractors through a dedicated repairs line.
+Property - The repairs team take repairs and issue orders to contractors through a dedicated repairs line.
 They deliver factoring services, arrange planned and cyclical maintenance and deal with requests for alterations and adaptations.
 This section also deals with the development of new housing.